 The trap that most people seem to slip into when they begin a fat-loss plan is focusing way too much on long bouts of cardio instead of hoisting some iron.
 Ultimately, these individuals just end up looking skinny and soft, like a marathon runner.
 Take note that “skinny” and “lean” are not synonyms; you can appear skinny but still have plenty of body fat.

 Compare the physique of most any Olympic sprinter to that of an Olympic distance athlete and you’ll notice the sprinter is built quite like a bodybuilder.
 The reason for that is simple: the sprinters train with weights, and when they do cardio it’s mostly high-intensity interval training (HIIT) which has metabolic ramifications quite similar to weight training.

 Muscle building is often seen as a very confusing process.
 There are so many workouts and articles that it can make it hard for gym-goers to see the bigger picture.

-Bringing our trusty 80/20 principle back into context, it’s safe to say that the most efficient muscle-building exercises are going to be compound/multi-joint movements.
-They work multiple muscle groups at once and allow for greater progression than isolation exercises.
+Bringing our trusty 80/20 principle back into context, it’s safe to say that the most efficient muscle-building exercises are going to be compound and multi-joint movements.
+They work on multiple muscle groups at once and allow for greater progression than isolation exercises.
 The most basic, fundamental compound exercises are the barbell bench press, squat, and deadlift.